 Some Over-Optimization Advice Like Sleeping With Dominant Hand on Top

 The author says that to maximize your safety you should sleep on the side that leaves your dominant hand on top.
 Why?
 So that if an intruder breaks in then you’re at your most ready.

 But people move during their sleep.
 And you just gain a split of a second for an event that will probably never happen in your life -while you might be sleeping on the side you like least for a lifetime-.

 Overall, I really enjoyed Own the Day, Own Your Life:

 - Packed with actionable advice

 - Very good overview on health and nutrition

-I am very happy and grateful that I could take away some great new wisdom from “Own the Day, Own Your Life” this book.
+I am very happy and grateful that I could take away some great new wisdom from “Own the Day, Own Your Life”.

-I did end up modifying some of my habits because of this book and that’s one of the greatest compliments I can pay to any book.
+I did end up modifying several of my habits because of this book and that’s one of the greatest compliments I can pay the author.

 In my case, it was the vitamin D and the pro-biotics first and foremost.